International students

 Read more about the I-20 form and F-1 Visa.

-Proof of English language proficiency is required for all students who did not complete most of their primary and secondary education in the US, Australia, Canada, Ireland, New Zealand, or the United Kingdom.
+Proof of English language proficiency is required for all students who do not complete most of their primary and secondary education in the US, Australia, Canada, Ireland, New Zealand or the United Kingdom.

 Read more about the English Language Proficiency requirement.